 The Restaurant at Applewood Opens to the General Public

-Up to this point meals had been a fixed-price affair with a set ever-changing and seasonal menu.
-Jimmy and Darryl had opened the dining to the general public and were cooking for around twenty-five guests three nights a week.
+Up to this point, meals had been a fixed-price affair with a set of ever-changing and seasonal menu.
+Jimmy and Darryl had opened dining to the general public and were cooking for around twenty-five guests, three nights a week.
 Things continued in this manner for several years until, needing to concentrate their energy on an ambitious new expansion project and wishing to extend dinner service to five nights a week, the two hung-up their aprons and turned the kitchen over to a series of young and competent chefs.